andrewringler/git-annex-turtle/DESIGN.md

  * how do we track changes in the numcopies settings from the terminal? changing numcopies in git annex will update numcopies.log in the git-annex branch, so we can detect that, but users can add per file, per path numcopies settings anywhere in the repo in a gitattributes file https://git-annex.branchable.com/copies/, https://git-scm.com/docs/gitattributes
  * show / hide relevant menu items in contextual menu, IE if file is present don't show get menu.
 TODO, wait until we are more confident we can maintain an accurate representation of file state until doing this?
  * in v5 repo, unlocked present files have no git annex info, so are currently showing up as a ?.
 We could save the key for these paths, but many git annex commands don't operate on keys.
 We could use `git annex readpresentkey <key> <remote uuid>`, but we would have to start storing keys, storing remotes and do a bit of calculating.
+ * in v5 repo, changing state between unlocked and locked does not affect git or git-annex branches
  * replace hard-coded absolute paths to git-annex installation with more graceful solution
  * replace all absolute paths with Apple File System Bookmark URLS so we can track files correctly even if the user moves the git repository to another location on their hard-drive
  * pre-fetch files in observed folders for faster badge updates